RV repairs have you fed up? Has your RV been in the shop for 3 months or longer? Your dealer may be lying to you about why.

 So if you do need to go to a dealer for a repair, how can you make sure you aren’t getting the run-around?
 You can and should work directly with the manufacturer.
 Especially if it’s just a real simple part you want to deal with yourself, sometimes you can avoid going to a dealer altogether.

 Manufacturers’ reps can also connect you with a dealer they have a good relationship, and they can keep you posted on communications they’ve had with the dealer.
 If a dealer says a part has been ordered, call the manufacturer right away and make sure it happened.

 And if that manufacturer is the one causing the problem, they’re more likely to speed things up with you involved.
 If the dealer says the manufacturer won’t cover warranty repair, call your manufacturer and find out why.

 Have you had an issue with a dealer or manufacturer lying to you about repairs?
-We’d like to hear about it in the comments.
+We’d like to hear about it.
+Contact us and share your story.